Q: How often is my data updated?

 Q: How frequently are user segments updated?

-A: There are three types of Segment that you can create.
+A: There are two types of Segment that you can create.

 Q: What do the communicationState values mean in my outOfGameSend event?